top of page

 Seek A Mentor

-The Man Project's free one-to-one life mentoring program provides clear benefits for men and their partners, children, communities and workplaces.
+The Man Project offers a free one-to-one life mentoring program that brings numerous benefits to men, their partners, children, communities, and workplaces.

 manpro25_edited.jpg

-Our program philosophy is simple: We are here to support the boys.
+Our program philosophy is simple: We are here to support, uplift, and guide young boys as they transition into adulthood.

 • A community of mentors and role models who listen, encourage, and empower them.